 About

 Most people are unaware of Cosmic Rays, yet they exist everywhere.
-Created when stars supernova, black holes eat, and binary stars merge.
+Created long ago when stars supernova, black holes eat, and binary stars merge.
 The same processes that thrust heavy elements made inside stars and other extreme events to form interstellar dust, asteroids, planets, and the building blocks for life.

 Those same extreme events create powerful magnetic shockwaves that accelerate primary particles to near the speed of light.
-That continued to travel through the vastness of space till finally smashing into the earth’s atmosphere, creating showers of energetic particles we call Cosmic Rays.
+That continued to travel through the vastness of space and time till finally smashing into the earth’s atmosphere, creating showers of energetic particles we call Cosmic Rays.

 Primary particle creating shower